dford-avb/dford-avb.github.io/devdocs-m1/_includes/cloud/patch.md

 ### Upgrade the patch

-1. Change to your Magento base directory and enter the following command:
+1. Change to your Openmage base directory and enter the following command:

         composer update